By David Morrill

 Everyone understands that Ecuador, being on the equator, doesn’t have traditional seasons like those in the high and low latitudes of the northern and southern hemispheres.
 But the equatorial location brings its own weather vagaries.
 Since Ecuador is in what is called the equatorial convergence zone, sometimes referred to as the doldrums, there are seldom large weather systems that sweep across the country.
 It makes weather forecasting difficult — ever wonder why it’s only news and sports, not news, sports and weather on the news at 6 and 11?
 The equatorial location also allows the conditions that create Ecuador’s famous micro-climates (more on this in a minute).

 Temperatures.
 The rule of thumb is that you lose about 3.5 degrees Fahrenheit (two degrees Centigrade) for every 1,000 feet you climb.
-This is why temperatures are, on average, 10 to 11 degrees warmer in the Yunguilla Valley, southwest of Cuenca, with elevations averaging 5,000 feet, than in Cuenca, at 8,200 feet.
-In general, temperatures are four to five degrees Fahrenheit cooler than average from June to August in the southern sierra.
+This is why temperatures are, on average, six to eight degrees warmer in the Yunguilla Valley, southwest of Cuenca, with elevations averaging 5,000 feet, than in Cuenca, at 8,200 feet.
+No matter the elevation, temperatures are four to five degrees Fahrenheit cooler than average from June to August in the southern sierra.
 The warmest temperatures are in December and January.